prianka-mimi/laravel-crud-breeze/README.md

 - Add | Edit | Delete | Restore

-- Validations for Banner
+- Validations for Banner | User

 - Uses of slug | Creator Name & Time | Editor Name & Time

-- Single view page
+- Single view page with slug

 - Logout ( Custom designed Sidebar ) work through default breeze system

 - Uses of Seeder for Role and BackUp User Information

 - Uses of Breeze for Authentication and Authorization | Login with email and password

+- Image upload without any laravel package

 ## Has Been Used